Stranded California Ambulance Crew Survived the Wildfire (and Saved Their Patients) by Fighting It Themselves

 by Daisy Luther

 The news outlets are making much ado over the fact that a list of celebrities had to evacuate their homes in Malibu due to a wildfire and that some of those homes are lost.
-But fires are raging in many other areas where there aren’t any movies stars, and regular people like you and me are barely escaping with their lives.
+But fires are raging in many other areas where there aren’t any movie stars, and regular people like you and me are barely escaping with their lives.
 And tragically, some are not so lucky.

 When an ambulance evacuating critical patients became stranded in the inferno, things looked grim.
 The crew said goodbye to their families and then sprung into action.
 Their stories follow.